brianondiso/brianondiso/README.md

 ---
 ## Fraud and Risk Analyst, Data Analyst and Developer!!

-- 🔭 Check out my VS Code course: [Become A VS Code SuperHero!][course]!
+- 🔭 Check out my VS Code journey: [Become A VS Code SuperHero!][course]!
 - 🌱 I’m currently learning Data Science
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2024 Goals: Learn more about software development